Retiring seems impossible –

 To be clear: The advice provided is not personalized investment advice, may not be suitable for your individual situation, are not guarantees of future performance, and may differ materially from actual events that occur.

-Please note – Nancy Anderson is a Client Experience Manager with Key Private Bank.
+Please note – Nancy Anderson is a Regional Director of Financial Planning with Key Private Bank.
 The views expressed by Nancy are her personal opinions and not those of Key Private Bank.
 Key Private Bank shall not be liable for any claims or losses of any nature, including, but limited to, lost profits, punitive or consequential damages.